-The above stoma shapes can arise as a result of various factors.
-For example, the stoma can heal with scarring tissue that distorts its shape or the current contours of the abdomen can also determine the final appearance and shape of the stoma.
-Immediately after surgery, the stoma is usually much bigger due to the natural inflammation and swelling process.
-With time, the stoma size reduces until it settles on a final size when healing is complete.A cut-to-fit system helps the patient to adjust the size of the stoma flange accordingly in order to prevent leakage and skin irritation.
-What this means for the ostomy patient is to measure the size of the stoma as frequently as recommended by their ostomy nurse or health care provider, which is generally done once a week.
+The above stoma shapes can arise due to various factors.
+For example, a stoma can heal with scarring tissue that distorts its shape.
+The current contours of the abdomen can also determine the final appearance and shape of a stoma.
+After surgery, the stoma is larger due to the natural inflammation and swelling process.
+With time, and once healing is complete, the stoma size reduces to its final size.A cut-to-fit system helps the patient adjust the size of the stoma flange to prevent leakage and skin irritation.
+Consequently, the patient has to measure the size of the stoma as frequently as the ostomy nurse or healthcare provider recommended, generally once a week.

 - Facilitating effective and hygienic discharge collection